rainlanguage/specs/dotrain.md

 are exactly where bugs love to hide.
 If an author or a reader goes about .rain or Rainlang and _assumes_ that familiar looking things work _exactly_ like they do in `<insert language here>` then they will introduce a bug every time this exactness breaks down.
-The obvious differences aren't half so dangerous as everyone knows and loudly complains about them.
+The obvious differences aren't half so dangerous, as everyone knows and loudly complains about them.

 We SHOULD adopt a very high bar of how similar two concepts are before stating or